|

 --temporary animal holding facility

---warden (city contractor, private, county, police, state patrol,
+--warden (city contractor, private, county, police, state patrol, other)

 --other facility or contractor.